 - Removal of calculus (tartar)- Gently scraped away with dental tools

-- Removal of plaque - This nearly invisible stickly film will be washed away
+- Removal of plaque - This nearly invisible sticky film will be washed away

 - Teeth polishing - Stains and additional plaque will be polished away

-Dental radiographs (X-rays) are essential, preventative, diagnostic tools that provide valuable information not visible during a regular dental exam.
+Dental radiographs (X-rays) are an essential part of an exam.
+They provide valuable information not visible during a regular dental exam.
 Dentists and dental hygienists use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
 Without X-rays, problem areas may go undetected.